shanybar/event_entity_coref_ecb_plus/README.md

 * `out_dir` - an output directory.

 Main output:
-* Two response (aka system prediction) files - `CD_test_entity_mention_based.response_conll` and `CD_test_event_mention_based.response_conll`.
+* Two response (aka system prediction) files:
-  One for entity coreference and another on for event coreference.
-  Both of them are in a CoNLL format (suitable as an input to the CoNLL scorer).
+   * `CD_test_entity_mention_based.response_conll` - entity coreference results in CoNLL format.
+   * `CD_test_event_mention_based.response_conll` - event coreference results in CoNLL format.
 * `conll_f1_scores.txt` - A text file contains the CoNLL coreference scorer's output (F1 score).

+Notes:
+   The script's configuration file also requires:
+   * Output file of within-document entity coreference system for the ECB+ corpus (provided in this repo at             data/external/stanford_neural_wd_entity_coref_out/ecb_wd_coref.json)
+   * Output file of the document clustering algorithm that has been described in the paper (provided in this repo at data/external/document_clustering/predicted_topics)

 ## Training Instructions
 * Download pre-processed data for the ECB+ corpus at https://drive.google.com/open?id=197jYq5lioefABWP11cr4hy4Ohh1HMPGK.
     * Alternatively, you can create the data from scratch by running the make_dataset.py and build_features.py scripts (see instructions below).
 * Run the script train_model.py with the command:
    `python src/all_models/train_model.py --config_path train_config.json --out_dir <output_directory>`